ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 Mixing ESC Protocols
 ====================

-While all the servo/motor outputs of an ArduPilot autopilot are capable of Normal PWM operation at 50Hz frame rates, not all are capable of other ESC protocol configurations.
+While all the servo/motor outputs of an ArduPilot autopilot are capable of Normal PWM operation at 50Hz and higher frame rates, not all are capable of other ESC protocol configurations.
 And, usually, these configurations must apply to pre-designated groups of outputs, even if they are not all driving an ESC.
 So the following cautions apply:

 #.
 The 8 "MAIN" outputs of autopilots using an IOMCU (like PixHawk and Cube), cannot be used for DShot.
 On these autopilots, only the additional "AUX" outputs support DShot.
 If you attempt to set a "MAIN" output to DShot, then normal PWM output will occur, even though it has been set to a DShot protocol.